MSadriAghdam/ML-Zommcamp/homework 07/README.md

 Response: 1 if customer accepted the offer in the last campaign, 0 otherwise

-Place:
+### Place:

 NumWebPurchases: Number of purchases made through the company’s web site
 NumCatalogPurchases: Number of purchases made using a catalogue
 NumStorePurchases: Number of purchases made directly in stores
-NumWebVisitsMonth: Number of visits to company’s web site in the last month Target
+NumWebVisitsMonth: Number of visits to company’s web site in the last month

+## Target
 Need to perform clustering to summarize customer segments.
+(Unsupervised learning and no need to split dataset into train and test)

-Instructions:
+## Instructions:

 Please download the whole project.
 Here the problem is a clustering (unsupervised learning) model so we are not going to have a train, test and validation dataframe.
 First you need to run the "train.py" file to train the model, Then run the "predict.py" file to see the reuslt you need to run the code which is saved in "result_on_localhost.py" by executing it the result will show up as a plot.

- Model deployment as a web service on local machine For actual use of a model in real world, it needs to be deployed as a service (application) so that users (e.g. in this case Bank's staff who are supposed to call customer for Term Deposit subscription, can use this service.
+## Model deployment as a web service on local machine
+For actual use of a model in real world, it needs to be deployed as a service (application) so that users (e.g. in this case Bank's staff who are supposed to call customer for Term Deposit subscription, can use this service.
 They can now send customer data to the service and get a prediction whether the customer is likely to make a Term deposit or not and hence whether it would be benificial to make the call to customer).

 To test the model deployment as a web service - open 2 separate terminal sessions into your machine (where all this code resides) and activate the virtual environment as explained in 4.
 Virtual environment and package dependencies